 Yet parents have found other creative ways to balance financial and parenting obligations.

-Justina Deel, a Redford mom of one, says she alternates her schedule (4-10 p.m.
+Local mom, Justina Deel, says she alternates her schedule (4-10 p.m.
 Monday-Friday) with her husband.
 That gives her a full hands-on approach to raising her son, while avoiding the additional costs of daycare.

 Deel is not the only one that coordinates with her spouse to balance the demands of work and parenting – which really is full-time duty itself, right?